Joyggy/JLNote/README.md

 # JLNote
-I tested JLNote on debian jessie.
+I tested JLTimer on Debian Jessie.

-The whole software is under the GPL Version 3.
+The whole software is available under the GPL Version 3.
 Read the license file for more information.
-If you have any questions, can contact me.
+If you have any questions, you can contact me.